DrBlackRat/VRC-Picture-Loader/Assets/DrBlackRat/Picture Loader/README.txt

 What does it do?
 - allows you to Automatically or Manually Download Pictures from the Web
 - allows you to Reload Pictures Automatically
+- allows you to keep the old Picture while redownloading it
 - shows the the Download Progress (how many pictures have been loaded vs how many are there)
 - shows an error when a picture couldn't be loaded
 - let's you change texture settings